interledgerjs/moneyd/README.md

 - `MONEYD_ASSET_CODE` - A string specifying the ASSET CODE that moneyd is configured with when running in LOCAL mode.
 Default: `XRP`.
 - `MONEYD_ASSET_SCALE` - A number specifying the ASSET SCALE that moneyd is configured with when running in LOCAL mode.
 Default: `9`.
 - `MONEYD_ILP_ADDRESS` - A string specifying the ilp address that moneyd is configured with when running in LOCAL mode.
 Default: `private.moneyd`.
+- `SET_ASSET_CODE` - A string specifying which Moneyd asset code to use
+- `SET_ASSET_SCALE` - A number specifying the Moneyd asset scale to be configured with
 ### Remote Deploy

 If you did the previous step on your remote server, then you don't need to run any